bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 This simple test is used to poll the ```os_family``` and ```distribution_major_version``` variable.
 In our case, it is Debian as can be verified with the command ```ansible all -m ansible.builtin.setup``` and viewing the  ```"ansible_os_family": "Debian"``` line in the output.

-The ```when``` conditional is a little interesting if you are use to other languages as it appears at the end of the exectution block with all actual commands only executing on true.
+The ```when``` conditional is a little interesting if you are use to other languages as it appears at the end of the execution block with all actual commands only executing on true.
 This messed with my head a little the first time I encountered it.

 Additionally, you may have noticed that I replaced the example text ```command: echo "Sample Message"``` with a debug message function.
 I did this for two reasons.

 - I do not like registering changes if I am not doing anything, which the echo command will do
-- I wanted to be able to see the results for the ansible_manager isntead of dumping it to the client output
+- I wanted to be able to see the results for the ansible_manager instead of dumping it to the client output

 To see an example of multiple logical compares using the ```and``` keyword, ```or``` works the same way, and is only true when both are true.
-Because this is YAML, you MUST enclose the conditional statement in paranthesis ```(CONDITIONS)``` if more that one codition is used.
+Because this is YAML, you MUST enclose the conditional statement in parenthesis ```(CONDITIONS)``` if more that one condition is used.
 Go ahead and add the two named tasks to our  ```conditionals.yaml``` file and run it again from the ansible_manager to simulate an if/else logic.

 ```yaml